Recognize the Triggers of “Not Now”

 Leverage Environmental Cues to Signal “Pause”

-Arrange your workspace so that physical cues remind you when to start or stop.
-A timer set for 30 minutes signals the end of a focused session; a separate timer for five minutes indicates the beginning of a break.
-When the two timers intersect, the body learns to associate the transition with a deliberate pause rather than a random detour.
-Over time, these cues become internalized, reinforcing healthy work habits.
+Physical cues can shape the rhythm of your workday.
+Arrange your workspace so that specific signals prompt a pause or a return.
+A timer set for 30 minutes indicates the end of a focused session; a separate timer for five minutes signals the start of a break.
+When the two timers intersect, the body learns to associate the transition with a deliberate pause.

 Mindful Reflections During Breaks